 Bindings: Now IPO

 On Snow Feel: The Yes Hel Yes is a very stable and a tiny bit catchy like a camber board and it’s got an aggressive feel for those that like to carve hard when there is no powder and then surf powder when it dumps.
 It’s a fast fun frreeride board that the women’s world could use.

 Powder: Mary and Gninger had no pow but with the big ass shovel nose combined with some set back and camber the board should float very well.
 It should have a slashy quick feel and when centered wouldn’t be too bad switch if you like mixing it up here and there.
 It’s going to be pretty easy in the trees, able to straight line chutes and make surfy slashes in steep wide open terrain.
-We are surprised that it only has a -10 mm set back.
-We were expecting the standard -20 mm set back but it still should work very well in powder.
+We are surprised that it only has a -10 mm set back but that is setback on sidecut.
+When looking to how the stance is set on the board you can see the set back on board is much more and more in line with most directional boards.
 The 2016 model has a bigger shovel nose than before and a little less volume in the tail so it floats a little better.

 Turn Initiation and Carving: The Yes Hel Yes has a lot of camber going on between the feet to a little past the bindings and it makes for a fun snappy ride edge to edge.
 It’s not going to be easy on you if you skid your turns but if you know how to carve you might love this board.
 The 2016 Hel Yes upped the turn initiation with the evolution of the Disrupted Side Cut to the Underbite side cut.
 It’s still very similar to the older model but